Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Star Formation Quenching

 \section{Star Formation Quenching}

 The quenching of star formation in galaxies can be achieved by removing enough gas from the galaxy such that there is insufficient fuel for forming new stars.
 It is common to distinguish between two modes of quenching.
-If the gas is removed from the galaxy itself, new stars cannot be formed and the shut-down of star formation is very rapid.
+If the gas is removed from the galactic disc, new stars cannot be formed and the shut-down of star formation is very rapid.
 However, if the gas in the galaxy remains intact, and only the gas from the surrounding halo is removed, star formation can still continue within the galaxy for some time before exhausting the gas in the disc.
 Since the gas in the disc cannot be replenished the star formation in the galaxy will eventually cease, albeit much more slowly.
 This is often referred to as quenching by `starvation'.

-In \rfsec{rpsHalo} and \rfsec{rpsDisc} we presented two toy models which allowed us to assess the effectiveness of removing the gas, via RPS, from the gas haloes surrounding satellite galaxies as well as from the within the galaxy itself.
-The two main results of these toy models with respect to star formation quenching in the cluster outskirts ($r\gtrsim\Rv$) are that RPS is \emph{not} effective at removing the gas from within the galactic disc in these regions and thus, rapid quenching cannot take place in the outskirts (assuming no other quenching processes take place) and that RPS is \emph{very} effective in stripping the halo gas surrounding galaxies, even well beyond the virial radius of clusters.
+In \rfsec{rpsHalo} and \rfsec{rpsDisc} we presented two toy models which allowed us to assess the effectiveness of removing the gas, via RPS, from the gas haloes surrounding satellite galaxies as well as from the within the galactic disc.
+The two main results of these toy models with respect to star formation quenching in the cluster outskirts ($r\gtrsim\Rv$) are that RPS is \emph{not} effective at removing the gas from within the galactic disc in these regions and thus, rapid quenching cannot take place in the outskirts (assuming no other quenching processes take place) and that RPS is \emph{very} effective in stripping the halo gas surrounding galaxies, removing as much as \perc{80} of the gas by the time the satellites reach the virial radius of the cluster.

 We therefore find that star formation quenching in the outer regions can occur by `starvation'-- the removal of the gas reservoir in the halo and subsequent decline of star formation over time as the gas within the galaxy is depleted.
-In contrast, within the virial radius and especially in the inner regions of clusters, ram-pressure can lead to the complete removal of gas from the galaxy leading to very rapid quenching.
+In contrast, within the virial radius and especially in the inner regions of clusters, ram pressure can lead to the complete removal of gas from the galaxy leading to very rapid quenching.